shopware/docs/guides/plugins/plugins/administration/add-acl-rules.md

 * `creator`: The Creator is allowed to create new entities
 * `deleter`: The Deleter is allowed to delete entities

 It is important to note that these combinations are not API permissions.
 They are only intended to enable, disable, deactivate or hide certain elements in the administration.
-Learn how to protect API Routes here \[PLACEHOLDER-LINK: Adding ACL rules to API Routes\].

 For each admin privilege, the needed entity privileges need to be assigned.
 Depending on the admin privileges, these can be much more complex.
 This means that for example if a user should be allowed to view reviews, then they also have to be allowed to view customers, products and sales channels.